OUGC-Network/ougc-Display-Name/README.md

 1. Browse to _Configuration » Plugins_ and deactivate this plugin by clicking _Deactivate_.
 2. Follow step 1 and 2 from the [Install](#install) section.
 3. Browse to _Configuration » Plugins_ and activate this plugin by clicking _Activate_.
-4. Browse to _NewPoints_ to manage NewPoints modules.
+4. Browse to _Settings_ to manage the plugin settings.

 ### Template Modifications <a name = "template_modifications"></a>

-To display NewPoints data it is required that you edit the following template for each of your themes.
+To display the User Control Panel it is required that you edit the following template for each of your themes.

 1. Place `<!--OUGC_DISPLAY_NAME-->` after `{$changenameop}` in the `usercp_nav_profile` template to display the user control panel navigation link.